Water industry governance

 The Scottish Public Services Ombudsman (SPSO) acts as the final stage for handling customer complaints for local authorities, most water providers, the Scottish Government, and its agencies and departments.
 Guidance on how to complain can be found on mygov.scot.

-The Output Monitoring Group (OMG), which we chair and operate, ensures the industry is delivering on the objectives that ministers set.
+The Delivery Assurance Group (DAG) which we chair and operate, ensures the industry is delivering on the objectives that ministers set.